The Old Patagonian Express: An Epic Train Journey in Patagonia!

 Argentina is home to many epic train journeys, but perhaps none is more famous than the Old Patagonian Express!

-The train is locally known as La Trochita, meaning ‘little gauge’ because it’s a narrow gauge railway that’s only 750 mm wide or about 2 feet 5 and a half inches.
+This heritage train is locally known as La Trochita, meaning ‘little gauge’ because it’s a narrow gauge railway that’s only 750 mm wide or about 2 feet 5 and a half inches.

 Old Patagonian Express Train also known as La Trochita in Esquel, Argentina.